DynamicGenetics/Epicosm_legacy/README.md

 (further instructions inside file, "credentials").
 You will need your own Twitter API credentials by having a developer account authorised by Twitter, and generating the required codes.
 Please see Twitter documentation for how to do this.

-If you want a logfile created, add "-l" as an argument, eg
-python twongo.py -l

 Please also see these further requirements.